sam-wee/edb-osp/index.md

 notification: We are currently in beta mode.
 Stay tuned for our official launch, coming to you in 2020!
 sections:
     - hero:
-        title: From SG, with love.
+        title: Shoutout from Singapore
-        subtitle: You've been to our little red dot.
-Visited on a stopover, stayed a couple of months, lived here all your life.
+        subtitle: You have heard about Singapore.
+You might have visited us briefly, stayed a couple of months, or lived here all your life.
 We want to get to know you.
-Connect you with others around the globe like yourself who share experiences of Singapore in one way or another.
+Yes, you.
+Connect with like-minded individuals around the globe like yourself who would like to share your experiences of Singapore in one way or another.
 Join us, as we build our network.
         background: /images/singapore-aerial-night.jpg
         button: Keep in Touch
         url: /(https://beautifulforms.typeform.com/c/E986zu)/